 “Although examples abound, the total number of civilian deaths during the Civil War is unknown.
 Refugees in all wars, especially the very young and very old, are at a heightened risk of death.
 The vast majority of the war’s civilian deaths occurred in the South.
 No doubt some of the South’s many refugees, who fled from battles and areas occupied by the Union army, died.
 Food and supply shortages likely contributed to higher than normal mortality in the South.
 Many southern families suffered from food shortages during the “hard winter” of 1864–65.
 “Deaths from Starvation,” according to a group of Alabama residents in a letter to Confederate president Jefferson Davis, “have absolutely occurred.”
 Slaves who took the opportunity to escape bondage and flocked to Union army camps suffered outbreaks of camp diseases.” (p.
 326)

 These effects are harder to quantify, but Hacker cited historian James McPherson’s estimate that perhaps 50,000 U.S. civilians died as a result of the Civil War.
 There are reasons to believe that a full-blown civil war today would be much more punishing for civilians than in the past, which makes it plausible that the number of deaths could surpass the figures calculated above.
 In most recent conflicts around the world (Yemen, Ukraine, Syria, Bosnia, Afghanistan, DRC, Somalia, Myanmar, etc.), civilians are frequently harmed and often deliberately targeted.
-Similarly, a war in the U.S. today could be much more extensive than one fought in the 1860s due to the more destructive weaponry and technology now available than a century and a half ago.
+In addition, a civil war in the U.S. today could be much more extensive than one fought in the 1860s due to the more destructive weaponry and technology available than a century and a half ago.
 On the other hand, medicine and public health efforts are also much better than they were (though these too are often targeted in modern wars).
-And, as seen in the case of the Rwandan genocide, where more than half of those who died were killed by someone using a machete, advanced weaponry is not a necessary to kill large numbers of people (Verwimp 2006).
+And, as seen in the case of the Rwandan genocide, where more than half of those who died were killed via machete, advanced weaponry is not a necessary to kill large numbers of people (Verwimp 2006).
 So, who knows how destructive another war would be?

 Historians Mark Grimsley and Clifford Rogers (2002) argued that views on how civilians have fared in war over the centuries have tended to fall into three broad camps.
 The first group sees militaries as becoming more enlightened and restrained toward non-combatants.
 Examples might include the Geneva Conventions and so-called “precision” weapons that aim to spare civilians.
 There is also the contrary position, which views war as becoming more brutal (i.e., genocides, deliberate firebombing of cities during the Second World War, and indiscriminate cluster bombing in various countries).
 The third group views the brutality of war as a constant.
 To this point, they quoted the general William Tecumseh Sherman, who wrote to the city of Atlanta that “War is cruelty, and you cannot refine it.”